OpenEvalProject/evals/manuscripts/elife-97665/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/97665/elife-97665-fig7-v1.jpg)

-**Figure 7.:** g7-NP-induced Tet+ and KLH-DNP-induced T-follicular helper (TFH) cells vs. Tconv cells.(A) Euler’s plots with differentially methylated active enhancers for each comparison: BDC2.5mi/I- Ag7-NP-induced Tet+ cells vs. Tconv (Tet+; red), KLH-DNP-induced TFH vs. Tconv (TFH; orange), and Tconv vs. BDC2.5mi/I-Ag7-NP-induced Tet+ cells (Tconv; green).
+**Figure 7.:** (A) Euler’s plots with differentially methylated active enhancers for each comparison: BDC2.5mi/I- Ag7-NP-induced Tet+ cells vs. Tconv (Tet+; red), KLH-DNP-induced TFH vs. Tconv (TFH; orange), and Tconv vs. BDC2.5mi/I-Ag7-NP-induced Tet+ cells (Tconv; green).
 Pie charts on the left show the methylation status (hypomethylated or hypermethylated) of each subset of active enhancers for the same subset-to-subset comparisons.
 The BDC2.5mi/I-Ag7-NP-induced Tet+ and KLH-DNP-induced TFH cell subsets share significantly more differentially methylated active enhancers among each other than with Tconv cells (Pearson’s Chi-squared test with Yates' continuity correction; p<2.2e-16).
 (B) Jitter plot of differentially methylated active enhancers in BDC2.5mi/I- Ag7-NP-induced Tet+ cells (Tet+) and KLH-DNP-induced TFH (TFH) vs. Tconv cells vs. differential gene expression along the TFH.1-TR1 axis as determined by single-cell Multiome (scMultiome).
 Plot corresponds to genes that remain accessible as TFH.1 cells transdifferentiate into TR1/TR1-like cells.
 The differentially methylated enhancers linked to these genes were classified as being specific for BDC2.5mi/I-Ag7-NP-induced Tet+ cells (only Tet+), exclusive for KLH-DNP-induced TFH cells (only TFH) or shared by both Tet+ and TFH cells.
 Gene bubble color depicts -log10 of adjusted p-value from scRNAseq differential analysis, and bubble size depicts the number of regions associated per gene.
 Gene names are displayed for all the genes except when more than 20 dots are in the same region of the plot.
 No statistically significant associations between the presence of differentially hypo- or hypermethylated active enhancers and gene expression differences were found (Chi-square test: p=0.32).
 (C) Overlap of active enhancers with Tox2, IRF4, and c-MAF binding sites.
 Histogram plot compares the relative proportion of the active enhancers linked to genes that are accessible in both TR1/TR1-like and TFH.1 cells (as defined via scMultiome) and that are upregulated in TR1/TR1-like vs. TFH.1 cells (as determined via scMultiome), which overlap with binding sites for Tox-2 in TFH cells, and IRF4 or c-MAF in Th17 cells.
 Bars correspond from left to right, to: (1) binding sites shared by both BDC2.5mi/I-Ag7-NP-induced Tet+ and KLH-DNP-induced TFH cells (shared Tet+ & TFH); (2) exclusively found in the BDC2.5mi/I- Ag7-NP-induced Tet+ pool (only Tet+); (3) shared by BDC2.5mi/I-Ag7-NP-induced Tet+, KLH-DNP-induced TFH and Tconv cells (shared Tet+ & TFH & Tconv); and (4) shared by BDC2.5mi/I-Ag7-NP-induced Tet+ and Tconv cells (shared Tet+ & Tconv).
-KLH, keyhole limpet hemocyanin; TR1, T-regulatory type 1; NP, nanoparticle.Figure 7—source data 1.Figure 7—source data 2.
+KLH, keyhole limpet hemocyanin; TR1, T-regulatory type 1; NP, nanoparticle.

 We next explored the methylation status of active enhancers linked to genes that remain accessible as TFH cells transdifferentiate into TR1 cells.
 The differentially methylated enhancers linked to these genes were classified as: (1) specific for BDC2.5mi/I-Ag7-NP-induced Tet+ cells; (2) specific for KLH-induced TFH cells; and (3) shared by both BDC2.5mi/I-Ag7-NP-induced Tet+ and KLH-induced TFH cells as compared to Tconv cells.
 Notably, most of these differentially methylated enhancers (66%) were shared by Tet+ and TFH cells.
 As with most other readouts examined herein, there was no statistically significant association between the presence of differentially hypo- or hypermethylated active enhancers and overall gene expression differences (Figure 7B; p=1) (Figure 7—source data 1).
 This observation is consistent with the idea that the methylation status of distal GREs for genes specifically upregulated in TR1 cells is almost invariably imprinted at the TFH stage, thus indicating that TFHs are epigenetically poised to acquire a TR1 transcriptional profile.
 The Il10 locus, for example, whose expression is significantly upregulated in BDC2.5mi/I-Ag7-NP-induced Tet+ cells as compared to KLH-induced TFH cells, harbors eight and six differentially hypomethylated active enhancers in Tet+ and TFH samples, respectively, as compared to Tconv cells (Figure 6C).
 Thus, most of the upregulated genes at the TR1 stage appear to have already demethylated their distal GREs at the TFH stage.

-## Active enhancers at genes specifically upregulated at the TR1 cell stage are enriched for binding sites for the TFH/TR1 TFs TOX-2, IRF4, and c-MAF
+### Active enhancers at genes specifically upregulated at the TR1 cell stage are enriched for binding sites for the TFH/TR1 TFs TOX-2, IRF4, and c-MAF

 We next sought to investigate if the putative active enhancers identified in BDC2.5mi/I-Ag7-NP-induced Tet+ and KLH-induced TFH cells contained binding sites for the TFH TFs TOX-2, IRF4, and c-MAF.
 The genes that were upregulated at the TR1 cell stage and shared an open chromatin status with TFH cells, based on the scMultiome dataset, were associated with 285 active enhancers.
 We then mapped ChIPseq peaks for TOX-2 from TFH cells, and IRF4 and c-MAF from Th17 cells (Ciofani et al., 2012; Li et al., 2012; Xu et al., 2019) onto these active enhancers.
 Remarkably, 34.4%, 66.3%, and 70.1% of these enhancers had TOX-2, IRF4, and c-MAF binding sites, respectively, and ~61% of these TF-binding active enhancers are already present in TFH cells (vs. <2% in Tconv cells; p<3.03e-8) (Figure 7C and Figure 7—source data 2).